A step-by-step guide to implementing a powerful search platform Algolia with WordPress. And some alternative solutions as well.

 A FREE plugin for live search, autocomplete (as you can guess by the name), supports custom post types and taxonomy.

 It’s Ajax query-based real-time search and provides a flexible configuration option.
-You can customize search behavior, results from a plugin control panel.
+You can customize search behavior and results from a plugin control panel.

 And yes, it’s fast.